wkumari/draft-wkumari-opsawg-sdi/README.md

    server would allow directory listing), but without the private keys an attacker will not be able to decrypt the files.

+   This document uses the serial number of the device as a unique identifier for simplicity; some vendors may not want to implement the system using using the serial number as the identifier for business

+Kumari & Doyle          Expires December 2, 2019                [Page 4]

+Internet-Draft                  template                        May 2019

+   reasons (a competitor or similar could enumumerate the serial numbers and determine how many devices have been manufactured).
+Implementors are free to choose some other way of generating identifiers (e.g UUID [RFC4122]), but this will likely make it somewhat harder for operators to use (the serial number is usually easy to find on a device, a more complex system is likely harder to track).

    [ Ed note: This example uses TFTP because that is what many vendors use in their auto-install / ZTP feature.
 It could easily instead be HTTP, FTP, etc. ]

-Kumari & Doyle            Expires July 20, 2019                 [Page 4]

-Internet-Draft                  template                    January 2019

 3. Vendor Role / Requirements